 A Wikipedia definition of a Smith machine says it consists of a barbell that is fixed within steel rails, allowing only vertical or near-vertical movement.
 A Smith machine is often heavy in the base to help stabilise it.
 It therefore operates in a single vertical plane, and has hooks on the structure (or other something mechanically similar) to permit the user to quickly rack the lifting bar, giving something close to full self-spotting capability – you’re never more than an inch or so from a hook.
 The result is that the natural movement of the bar is absolutely straight – it only goes straight up or down.
 There is little demand for secondary stabilising action.
 Very different from a free weight barbell approach.

 A normal heavy squat can test your balance, and require all sorts of other-muscle stabilising response.
 So you can't do barbell squats on this machine.
 (Or, similarly, to a lesser degree, dead lifts) There are general similarities in what you can do, however, and get excellent and super-isolated glute and quadriceps training.
 And a similar whole-body involvement of the dead lift.
 Your technique needs to be a little different for both.
 You don't, (and can't) go so deep in the squat, and you need to check the height of the lowest peg-stop in the Smith machine to get low enough for a dead lift.
 And other exercises, done in differing angles, on the Smith machine, and others, grow the would-be stabiliser capability anyway.
-And users of Smith-type machines, like the Ironmaster 2000, are as devoted as any group, are among the most intensive trainers, and don’t show any injuries due to the design.
-It's simply a different way to train.
-They often say that the pleasure of the movement on the IM2000 is very special.
+And users of Smith-type machines, like the Ironmaster 2000, are as devoted as any group, are among the most intensive trainers, don’t show any injuries due to the design, often saying that the pleasure of the movement on the IM2000 is very special.

 Cable or Weight-Stack Machines